 Note: for the “days ridden” category, trainer rides as well as on-the-road miles are allowed but only days of a least 5 total miles are counted.

 - For regular GOGO activities: simply make sure all rides are posted on Strava.
 We will automatically process all rides that you’ve posted during the regular activities.

-- For official rides: post your ride on Strava and include the word “GOGO” somewhere in the title or description of the ride.
+- For official rides: post your ride on Strava and include the word “GOGO” somewhere in the title of the ride.

 NOTE: you can receive double points for some rides.
 For example, if you do an official or feature ride (and mark it with “GOGO” as described above) during a regular GOGO activity such as the International Elliptical Cycling Day, you will get points for the official ride and the ride will contribute as usual to the regular GOGO activity.

 Ride rules, including trainer, electric assist, and manual entry rides

 All rides for GOGO points must be completed on an ElliptiGO.

 Trainer usage: Many day-, week- or month-long GOGO events allow ElliptiGO rides on a stationary trainer if mileage is properly measured using a speeds sensor.
 Some events allow only a limited amount of trainer mileage.
 See details for the particular activity.